Event details

 -

 Children aged 3 and under get into the event for free and do not require a ticket.
-Children aged 4 and over will need to purchase a ticket for the event at the prices quoted above.
+Children aged 4 and over will need to purchase a ticket for the event at the prices quoted on the event page.

 - 6. What's the last day for booking tickets online?